apache/flink/docs/dev/table/common.md

-Tables can be either virtual (`VIEWS`) or regular (`TABLES`). `VIEWS` can be created from an existing `Table` object, usually the result of a Table API or SQL query. `TABLES` describe external data, such as a file, database, or messaging system.
+Tables can be either virtual (`VIEWS`) or regular (`TABLES`). `VIEWS` can be created from an existing `Table` object, usually the result of a Table API or SQL query. `TABLES` describe external data, such as a file, database table, or message queue.

-### Temporary vs permanent tables.
+### Temporary vs Permanent tables.

 Tables may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.

-Permanent tables require a [catalog]({{ site.baseurl }}/dev/table/catalogs.html) (such as Hive) to maintain metadata about the table.
-Once a permanent table is created, it is visible to any Flink session that can connect to the catalog and will continue to exist until the table is explicitly dropped.
+Permanent tables require a [catalog]({{ site.baseurl }}/dev/table/catalogs.html) (such as Hive Metastore) to maintain metadata about the table.
+Once a permanent table is created, it is visible to any Flink session that is connected to the catalog and will continue to exist until the table is explicitly dropped.

 On the other hand, temporary tables are always stored in memory and only exist for the duration of the Flink session they are created within.
-These tables are not visible to other clusters.
+These tables are not visible to other sessions.
 They are not bound to any catalog or database but can be created in the namespace of one.
 Temporary tables are not dropped if their corresponding database is removed.

 #### Shadowing

 It is possible to register a temporary table with the same identifier as an existing permanent table.
-The temporary table shadows the permanent one and make the permanent table inaccessible as long as the temporary one exists.
+The temporary table shadows the permanent one and makes the permanent table inaccessible as long as the temporary one exists.
 All queries with that identifier will be executed against the temporary table.

+This might be useful for experimentation.
+It allows running exactly the same query first against a temporary table that e.g. has just a subset of data, or the data is obfuscated.
+Once verified that the query is correct it can be run against the real production table.

 ### Create a Table

-#### Virtual tables
+#### Virtual Tables

 A `Table` API object corresponds to a `VIEW` (virtual table) in a SQL terms.
 It encapsulates a logical query plan.
 It can be created in a catalog as follows: